Frequently Asked Questions

 The Foundation does not have deadlines governing the submission of letters of inquiry.
 Letters of inquiry will be accepted throughout the year and reviewed as quickly as possible- usually within 30 days.

 Will a Foundation representative meet with me to go over my letter of inquiry?

 Perhaps, however, the grant guidelines are designed to provide enough information to allow an entity to complete a letter of inquiry, a grant application form, or a grant evaluation.
 Therefore, pre-application meetings will be discouraged.
 The grant guidelines state what the Foundation funds and how a letter of inquiry should be presented.

 What is an “audit “and what is a “review“?

 An audit is a very thorough inspection of a nonprofit organizations financial records and operating procedures by a Certified Public Accountant.
 The auditor renders an opinion regarding the organizations financial statements and accounting procedures.
 A review is a similar process that is less stringent and less costly than a full audit.
 An audit typically involves selective testing of individual transactions and verification of the financial statements by confirmations or inquiries to third parties (such as confirmation of accounts receivable or bank balances).
 A review, on the other hand, consists primarily of inquiries and analytical procedures.

 Is The Cailloux Foundation the same as the Kathleen C. Cailloux Family Trust?

-There are two foundations bearing the Cailloux name.
-The Kathleen C. Cailloux Family Trust and the Floyd A. & Kathleen C. Cailloux Foundation is no longer associated with The Kathleen C. Cailloux Family Trust.
+The Floyd A. & Kathleen C. Cailloux Foundation is no longer associated with The Kathleen C. Cailloux Family Trust.
 You are currently visiting the website for the Floyd A. & Kathleen C. Cailloux Foundation.